 Leveraging expertise developed while creating the world's first satellite-based navigation system called Transit for the U.S. Navy in the 1970s and 1980s, APL led efforts in the 1990s to shape NASA's Discovery and New Frontiers programs to complement larger, more expensive "flagship" exploration missions.

-In the past two decades, APL has led some of NASA's most innovative and challenging missions, including MESSENGER, which has "rewritten the book" on Mercury; the Van Allen Probes, which currently provide valuable information regarding Earth's radiation belts and space weather; the twin STEREO spacecraft, which provided the first-ever 360-degree view of our Sun; and the New Horizons mission to Pluto, which since July 2015 has been returning the first scientific information from the most distant objects explored in our solar system.
+In the past two decades, APL has led some of NASA's most innovative and challenging missions, including MESSENGER, which has "rewritten the book" on Mercury; the Van Allen Probes, which currently provide valuable information regarding Earth's radiation belts and space weather; the twin STEREO spacecraft, which provided the first-ever 360-degree view of our Sun; the New Horizons mission to Pluto, which since July 2015 has been returning the first scientific information from the most distant objects explored in our solar system.
 In 2019, New Horizons flew by a distant Kuiper Belt object more than 4 billion miles from Earth.

-In all, APL has designed and built 69 spacecraft and more than 150 specialized instruments that have visited every planet in our solar system and collected information critical to expanding humankind's understanding of the universe.
-And in 2018, NASA's Parker Solar Probe spacecraft, which APL is designing and building, will be launched to fly through the Sun's atmosphere and revolutionize what we know about solar properties and space weather.
+In all, APL has designed and built 70 spacecraft and nearly 300 specialized instruments that have visited every planet in our solar system and collected information critical to expanding humankind's understanding of the universe.

 A university affiliated research center, APL complements the capabilities of larger NASA centers with our proven capability to lead a mission from design and build through operations and data delivery.
 By leveraging expertise and advanced technologies developed through our national security research and development programs, APL provides the nation with a significant return on its investment in applied science and technology.

 APL's competence, commitment, and dedication to discovery, engineering, sensor technology, and information systems have been proven over many years to deliver outstanding science on time and within budget.